Minto

 No silent lossAn expired request should restore the user’s reserved open resource instead of burning it silently.

-Honest boundaryThe current build gives users a public request trail and replayable settlement logic, but it should still be described as a transparent testnet implementation rather than final mainnet-grade anti-cheat infrastructure.
+Honest boundaryThe current build gives users a public request trail and replayable settlement logic, but it should still be described as a transparent implementation rather than final anti-cheat infrastructure.